Apollo-Level2-Web-Dev/Foundation-Program-Assignment-1/README.md

 **You must solve this with `switch case`, not with `if / else`.**

-It must also work when the student types the day in any letter case:
+It must also work when the student enters the day in any letter case:

 | Call | Returns |
 | --- | --- |